Skip to main content

 npm run validate

-If your default config has a reference to another config you created, or a common config you can reference it in the value:
+Need to dry up your code?
+If your default config relies on a reference to another config or a shared common config, you can easily reference it directly in the value object:

 schemas/my-domain/my-schema/v1.configs.json